dhellmann/pymotw/PyMOTW/fnmatch/index.rst

         The standard library documentation for this module.

     :mod:`glob`
-        The glob module combines :mod:`fnmatch` matching with os.listdir() to produce lists of files and directories matching patterns.
+        The glob module combines :mod:`fnmatch` matching with ``os.listdir()`` to produce lists of files and directories matching patterns.

     :ref:`article-file-access`
+        More modules for working with files.